-According to Article 1 of REACH, the Regulation concerns the manufacture, import, placing on the market and use of substances on their own and in preparations and articles.
-Preparations and articles as such are not regulated in REACH.
+According to Article 1 of REACH, the Regulation concerns the manufacture, import, placing on the market and use of substances on their own and in mixtures and articles.
+Mixtures and articles as such are not regulated by REACH.

-In line with REACH Article 10, a registration requires the substance identity to be recorded using the parameters specified in item 2 of Annex VI of REACH (see Table 3.1).
-This TGD is focused on appropriate identification of substances that fall under the legal definition of a substance in REACH and provides guidance on the substance identification parameters of item 2 of Annex VI.
-The information given shall be sufficient to identify each substance.
+In line with Article 10 of REACH, a registration requires the substance identity to be recorded using the parameters specified in section 2 of Annex VI of REACH (see Table 3.1).
+Similar parameters (as specified in section 2.1 to 2.3.4 to Annex VI of REACH) are required for recording the substance identity for the purpose of notification in accordance with Article 40(1) of CLP.
+This guidance document is focused on appropriate identification of substances that fall under the legal definition of a substance in REACH and CLP and provides guidance on the substance identification parameters of Section 2 of Annex VI of REACH.
+The information given on substance identify shall be sufficient to identify each substance.
 One or more of the substance identification parameters can be omitted if it is not technically possible or if it does not appear scientifically necessary to give the requested information.
-The reasons for such omissions shall be clearly stated.
+The reasons for such omissions shall be clearly stated and based on a scientific justification.

 The approach to identify a substance depends on the substance type.
-Therefore, the user of this TGD is guided to specific chapters for different types of substances.
+Therefore, the user of this guidance document is guided to specific chapters for different types of substances.